-A German immigrant to a small American town is a widower with four children and a barber.
-He has saved enough money to invest in a partnership in a savings-and-loan company with a friend. ...
-See full summary »
+A German immigrant to a small American town is a barber with four children.
+He has saved enough money to invest in a savings-and-loan company with a friend.
+Unfortunately, one of his sons ...

 Les Adams <firstname.lastname@example.org>, A. Nonymous

-Stille Nacht, Heilige Nacht"
+Stille Nacht, Heilige Nacht

-("Silent Night, Holy Night")
+("Silent Night, Holy Night") (1818) (uncredited)

 Music by Franz Gruber